 Illegal Interview Questions: What If They Ask …?

-The interview process is governed by state/provincial and federal laws that determine what constitutes an inappropriate or illegal interview question.
-The guidelines are usually available from the Human Resources Department of the hiring company or your state/provincial legislator or department.
+The interview process is regulated by state/provincial and federal laws dictating an inappropriate or illegal interview question.
+These guidelines are typically accessible through the Human Resources Department of the hiring company or your state/provincial legislator or department.

-Here are a few examples of illegal questions and how to answer them.
+Here are a few examples of illegal questions and potential responses:

 Here are some other examples of illegal interview questions: